ritterim/rimdev-blog/src/content/posts/2023-03-27-leveling-up-your-project-testing-with-tsqlt-unit-tests-for-sql-queries.md

 ### Step 4: Write your first test
 We will need to create a test class first, According to [tSQLt](https://tsqlt.org/user-guide/test-creation-and-execution/newtestclass/)
 "tSQLt.NewTestClass creates a new test class.
-A test class is simply a schema where the user can create test case procedure and any other related objects."
+A test class is simply a schema where the user can create a test case procedure and any other related objects."

 ```cSharp
 EXEC tSQLt.NewTestClass 'TestDatabaseQueries';